redis/redis-doc/docs/reference/protocol-spec.md

 <a name="push-event"></a>

 ### Pushes
-RESP's Pushes contain out-of-band data.
+RESP's pushes contain out-of-band data.
 They are an exception to the protocol's request-response model and provide a generic _push mode_ for connections.

-Push events are encoded similarly to [Arrays](#arrays), differing only in their first byte:
+Push events are encoded similarly to [arrays](#arrays), differing only in their first byte:

     ><number-of-elements>\r\n<element-1>...<element-n>

 * A greater-than sign (`>`) as the first byte.
 * The number of elements as a decimal number.
 * The CRLF terminator.
-* An additional RESP type for every element of the Push Event.
+* An additional RESP type for every element of the push event.

 Pushed data may precede or follow any of RESP's data types but never inside them.
-That means a client won't find Push data in the middle of a Map reply, for example.
+That means a client won't find push data in the middle of a map reply, for example.
 It also means that pushed data may appear before or after a command's reply, as well as by itself (without calling any command).

-Clients should react to Pushes by invoking a callback that implements their handling of the pushed data.
+Clients should react to pushes by invoking a callback that implements their handling of the pushed data.

 ## Client handshake
 New RESP connections should begin the session by calling the `HELLO` command.